eye-division/jeniross/_gallery/rugs-and-carpets.md

 title: Rugs and carpets
 description_markdown: >-
-  Jeni has designed a number of one-off carpets and limited edition rugs which have formed an important part of the commissioned work. &nbsp;
+  Jeni has designed a number of one-off carpets and limited edition rugs which have formed an important part of her commissioned work. &nbsp;

   Both public and private clients commission bespoke rugs for specific